Pure White Paint Color, by Sherwin Williams, is a go-to white paint color for walls, trim, exteriors, cabinets, and more.

 Basically, this means that it is extremely popular.
 It has been chosen by designers repeatedly as a no-fail white paint color.

-What Color is Pure White?
+What Color is Sherwin Williams Pure White?

 Let me explain that statement a little bit.

-It can be hard to define white paint colors in terms of what they are, without also discussing what they are not.
-For example, Pure White is not a bluish white, is not a yellow white, is not too stark, is not too cool, is not a soft white, and is not too warm.
+For example, Pure White is not a bluish white, is not a creamy white, is not too stark, is not too cool, is not a soft white, and is not too warm.

 I would guess that Sherwin Williams gave it the name Pure White because it is not any of those things.